How to Frame a Jigsaw Puzzle Without Damaging It: The Ultimate 2026 Guide

 Pieces scattered across the floor like a tiny cardboard avalanche.
 The satisfaction?
 Gone in two seconds.

 Here's the thing: most people finish a jigsaw puzzle and either leave it on a table to fall apart or have no idea how to preserve it.
 Framing feels intimidating — one wrong move with the glue and your 1,000-piece masterpiece turns into a warped, sticky mess.
-And not every puzzle comes with instructions for what to do after you finish.

 That's exactly what this guide is for.
 We're going to walk you through every step — from choosing the right adhesive to hanging your finished piece on the wall — so your puzzle survives for years without a single piece going missing again.